Khalique13/BandgapIP_Design_VSDOpen21_Workshop/README.md

 #### Limitations

-- More prone to supply volage variation
+- More prone to supply voltage variation
-- Cascode structue can be used to solve the issue
+- Cascode structure can be used to solve the issue
-- Voltage head room issues
+- Voltage headroom issues
 - Start-up issue

 ## Reference Branch

 ![Screenshot from 2021-10-21 12-43-06](https://user-images.githubusercontent.com/80625515/138246778-c109c899-dfe9-468f-9a36-a92c3d33ea40.png)

-- Current I3 is same as I1 & I2
+- Current I3 is the same as I1 & I2
 - Voltage across Q3 is CTAT type
 - Voltage across R2 is PTAT type
 - Vref is the addition of CTAT & PTAT voltages